 - Don’t shake the Masking Fluid, that will cause air bubbles that will get into the applicator tip and transfer the bubbles into your Masking Fluid line.
-DANIEL SMITH Masking Fluid does not need shaking because our latex mixture does not easily separate.
-If you feel you need to mix, then gently roll your bottle once or twice across your table.
+DANIEL SMITH Masking Fluid does not need shaking because latex mixture does not easily separate

-- I like to keep my Masking Fluid upside down in a small glass when I am working with the Masking Fluid in between actually applying it.
-That way if there are any bubbles, they remain at the top (which is now the bottom since the bottle is upside down) and don’t get into the applicator needles.
+- Keep Masking Fluid upside down in a small glass when working with the Masking Fluid in between actually applying it.
+That way if there are any bubbles, they remain at the top and don’t get into the applicator needles.